theramiyer/blog/content/page/privacy.md

 Whatever I do track, I do not share with anybody.
 Tracking on my site is purely for the purposes of my tuning the content to be better.

-## Twitter
+## X (formerly Twitter)

-Any Twitter embeds you might see within the posts respect your browser's Do Not Track requests.
-If you do not have it set, Twitter may track you using its cookies.
+Any X (formerly Twitter) embeds you might see within the posts respect your browser's Do Not Track requests.
+If you do not have it set, X may track you using its cookies.

-Read [Twitter's Privacy Policy](https://twitter.com/en/privacy) for more information.
+Read [X's Privacy Policy](https://x.com/en/privacy) for more information.

 ## YouTube